CyberT33N/ebay-scrap-bot/README.md

 # *Dependencies*

 In order to run this bot you must download the [CyberT33n Core Engine](https://github.com/CyberT33N/scrapcore-mongodb-puppeteer).
-It will contain all needed dependencies and useful scripts for easy usage of this Bot!
+It contains all needed dependencies and useful scripts for easy usage for this Bot!
 <br />
 <br />
 After you have downloaded the CyberT33n Core Engine, download all files from this repository and **insert them with folders inside of the root directory** of your CyberT33n Core Engine where you can find: